Frequently Asked Questions (FAQs)

 What is the compensation?

 There is a $200 honorarium per tour day, per musician.
-Most tours will last for approximately 35 days making compensation per musicians approximately $7000.
+Most tours will last for approximately 30 to 35 days making compensation per musician approximately $6,000 to $7000.

 Do musicians receive a per diem?